|

 holds 5 gallons of LPG (20 pounds), they may last us about

+3 or 4 months before needing to be refilled.
 Sunday night, we went out to dinner with Doyal and

 Wilmoth Boring.
 He's a Principal in the Mercer LA office,